 Just do a search on Google.
 Your inquiry returns a URL with hundreds of bytes of tracking data included, along with injected text ads at the head of the results.

-Need coffee 9 days ago
+Need coffee about 2 months ago

 Hey, maybe they just happened to go into style today.
 Check GQ.